desmondmonster/hutch/README.md

 ## Fork Notes

-This fork adds support for connecting to multiple brokers, running consumers from within a Padrino app, and a handful of other tweaks.
-See the Producers section for more info.
+This fork adds support for connecting to multiple brokers, daemonizing the Hutch executable, running consumers from within a Padrino project, and a handful of other tweaks

 ## Defining Consumers